Apple Pay for JavaScript Library

 CJ18-EN.png

-As with regular card payments, records of all AUTH transactions processed using Apple Pay can be viewed in MyST.
-When viewing Apple Pay transactions in MyST, the “Wallet source” will be displayed as “APPLEPAY”.
-Click here to view our MyST documentation.
+As with regular card payments, records of all AUTH transactions processed using Apple Pay can be viewed in Portal.
+When viewing Apple Pay transactions in Portal, the “Wallet source” will be displayed as “APPLEPAY”.
+Click here to view our Portal documentation.

 Testing